lorabv/awesome-agile/Team.md

 ### Great Teams

+- [25 Hints You’re Working on a High Performing Team](https://medium.com/@johnpcutler/25-hints-youre-working-on-a-high-performing-team-c4d02f27dd3) - by John Cutler.
+"You’ll frequently find teams with incredibly capable individuals…but they are not operating as a team.
+Similarly, teams exist in a broader system.
+A great team cannot function in a broken org.
+Also…sometimes a team is the black sheep.
+They’re struggling, but the org isn’t exactly helping."

 - [A Model for High-Performing Teams](https://www.adventureswithagile.com/2017/09/25/model-high-performing-teams/) - by Simon Powers.
 "Building high-performance is just as much about building an environment that supports teamwork as it is building connections within the team.
 Both parts of the model must work together to make a high-performing team."

 - [Beyond OKRs: The Formula for High Performing Teams](http://eleganthack.com/beyond-okrs-the-formula-for-high-performing-teams/) (Video) - by Christina Wodtke.
 "Every wonder if there was a better way to form and manage teams?"